Salma3Hamdy/Multi-Stage-Attack-Detection-Alert-Correlation/README.md

 ## Dataset & Its Limits

 This project uses the **CIC-IDS-2017** intrusion-detection dataset.
-It's a well-known benchmark, but working with it surfaced a limitation worth stating plainly, because it shapes how the results should be read:
+It's a well-known benchmark, but working with it surfaced a limitation that's worth stating, because it shapes how the results should be read:

 - Roughly **75% of the traffic is benign**.
 - Campaigns are built by grouping alerts on *source IP + 30-minute window*.
 - Out of **53,231 reconstructed campaigns, only 19 contain actual attack traffic.**

 That last point matters a lot.
-With so few attack campaigns, a learned multi-class **stage classifier cannot be meaningfully trained** — there simply aren't enough attack examples per class (some attack stages appear only once or twice in the entire dataset).
+With so few attack campaigns, a learned multi-class **stage classifier cannot be trained to produce reliable predictions** there simply aren't enough attack examples per class (some attack stages appear only once or twice in the entire dataset).
 A naive model trained on this data learns to do exactly one thing: predict "benign" for everything, and report a misleadingly high accuracy by doing so.

-**This was caught through a data-leakage audit (see below) and addressed honestly rather than hidden behind an inflated number.**
+**This was caught through a data-leakage audit (see below)**

 ---

-## What's Real vs What's Honest About the Results
+## What the Results Really Mean

-Because of the data limitation above, the components are evaluated separately and reported for what they actually do:
+Because of the data limitation above, the tasks are evaluated separately and reported for what they actually do:

 | Component | Approach | Honest status |
 |---|---|---|